-- Requests the definition of a nickname.

-- Establishes a TCP connection with the server indicated by the command line first argument.

-- While the user does not type anything on console keyboard, keeps printing text lines received from the server (listen mode).
+- Requests the user to define a nickname. - Establishes a TCP connection with the server indicated by the command line's first argument. - While the user doesn't type anything on the console keyboard, the client keeps printing text lines received from the server (listen mode).

-- When the user types something on the console keyboard, reads a line from the keyboard to be sent to the server.
-The line sent to the server should contain at the beginning the nickname in brackets to identify the user.
-Then the client goes back to listening mode.

-- To end the session the user should type "exit", then the client application will send an empty line to the server that should also reply with an empty line.
+- If the user types something on the console keyboard, reads a line from the keyboard to be sent to the server.
+The line sent to the server is prefixed with the nickname in brackets, to identify the user.
+Then the client goes back to listening mode. - To end the session the user should type "exit", then the client application will send an empty line to the server, which in turn will also reply with an empty line.
 The client application can then close the connection and exit.